threadhelper/threadhelper/readme.md

 A Chrome browser extension that shows you related tweets on your own account.

+- [ ] Encapsulate getRelated.js into a public function thing
 - [ ] Box should go away when compose box goes away
 - [ ] Box should always appear when compose box appears
 - [ ] Maybe the suggestion box should have a close button